#

 May 11, 2026

 You cannot stop a threat you cannot see coming.
-For too long, security awareness programs have operated in a black box, unable to provide measurable or predictive insights into human risk.
-We know that phishing attacks are most commonly carried out through deceptive emails, but understanding who is most likely to click and why requires a deeper level of intelligence.
-The leading Human Risk Management platform changes the game by making this risk visible.
-By correlating hundreds of signals across employee behavior, identity and access privileges, and active threat intelligence, our AI-native platform predicts where your next incident is likely to occur, enabling you to deploy targeted, preventative actions that measurably reduce risk.
+For too long, security awareness programs have operated like a black box, unable to offer real insight into human risk.
+While we know phishing attacks commonly use deceptive emails, the real challenge is understanding who is most likely to click and why.
+This requires a deeper level of intelligence.
+The leading Human Risk Management platform makes this risk visible.
+By analyzing hundreds of signals, our AI-native platform predicts where your next incident will likely occur, enabling you to deploy targeted, preventative actions that measurably reduce risk.

 Key Takeaways